IGDEXE/IGDEXE/README.md

 :house_with_garden: I’m from Brazil

-- I was responsible for several process automation projects, tools construction and implementation of SRE/DevOps culture
+- I was responsible for several automation projects, tools development and implementation of SRE/DevOps culture
-- I currently work implementing and showing the Veracode solutions in any Environment for any customer looking for true Shift-Left
+- I currently work implementing the Veracode solutions in any Environment for any customer looking for true Shift-Left

 # Tech Experience